fudgelgentle/lca-extension-cli/README.md

 3. Unzip release.zip to get the 'release' folder
 4. Go to Google Extensions (chrome://extensions/) then to 'My Extensions'
 5. Click on 'Load unpacked' button on the top left and select the 'release' folder
-6. The extension can now be used locally!
+6. The extension can now be used locally

+Tip: If there are changes/updates in the repo, to get the latest update, please delete the current 'release' folder, run `npx xt-build`, unzip release.zip to get the new 'release' folder, then refresh the extension on Google Extensions.

 Tip: Whenever adding a new .js script to src, make sure to edit js_bundles in package.json to 'whitelist' that .js file.
 Otherwise, the .js file will not work.